-2) Each team shall consist of a chief cook and no more then three (3) assistants .
-A team shall not compete in more than one contest under the same team name, on the same date.
+2) Each team shall consist of a chief cook and no more than three assistants.
 Chief cooks and/or assistant cooks may only cook for their designated team at the contest they are attending.

 3) Each team will be assigned a cooking space.
 Pits, cookers, props, trailers, motor homes, vehicles, tents or any other equipment (including generators) shall not exceed the boundaries of the team’s assigned cooking space.
 All seasoning and cooking of product shall be done within the assigned cooking space.
 Teams shall not share an assigned cooking space or cooking device.

-4) Contestants shall provide all needed equipment, supplies and electricity, except as arranged for in advance.
+4) Contestants shall provide all needed equipment and supplies, except as arranged for in advance.
 Contestants must adhere to all electrical, fire and other codes.
 A fire extinguisher shall be near all cooking devices.

 5) It is the responsibility of the contestant to see that the team’s assigned cooking space is clean and orderly following the contest.
-All fires must be put out, pits filled (if allowed by contest organizer), and all equipment removed from site.
-It is imperative that clean‐up be thorough.
+All fires must be put out, and all equipment removed from site.
+It is imperative that clean-up be thorough.
 Any team’s assigned cooking space left in disarray or with loose trash, other than at trash containers, may disqualify the team from future participation.

-6) Fires shall be of wood, wood pellets or charcoal.
-Gas and electric heat sources shall not be permitted for cooking or holding.
-Propane or electric is permitted as fire starters, provided that the competition meat is not in/on the cooking device.
+6) All heat sources shall be permitted.
 Electrical accessories such as spits, augers, or forced draft are permitted.
 No open pits or holes are permitted.
 Fires shall not be built on the ground.

-7) All competition meats shall be inspected by the Official Meat Inspector during the times established by the contest organizer but not prior to the day before judging.
+7) All competition meats shall be inspected by the APPROVED Meat Inspector during the times established by the contest organizer but not prior to the day before judging.
 Once the competition meat has been inspected, it shall not leave the contest site.
 Cooking shall not begin until the competition meat has been inspected by the Official Meat Inspector.
 All competition meat shall start out raw.
-No pre‐seasoned meat is allowed other than manufacturer enhanced or injected products, as shown on label EXCLUDING but not limited to: teriyaki, lemon pepper or butter injected.
-When the contest organizer supplies the meat, the contestant is not required to enter only that meat.
-Competition meat not meeting these qualifications shall be disqualified; given a one (1) in all criteria by all six judges.
+No pre-seasoned meat is allowed.
+Competition meat not meeting these qualifications shall be disqualified, not allowed to be turned in, and not judged, and receives no score.

 9) Meat shall not be sculptured, branded or presented in a way to make it identifiable.
 Rosettes of meat slices are not allowed.
 Violations of this rule will be scored a one (1) on all criteria by all six judges.

-11) Judging typically starts at Noon on Saturday.
-The four (4) categories will be judged in the following order:
+11) Judging The two (2) categories will be judged in the following order:

 12) Garnish is optional.
-If used, it is limited to chopped, sliced, shredded or whole leaves of fresh green lettuce, curly parsley, flat leaf parsley and/or cilantro.
-Kale, endive, red tipped lettuce, lettuce cores and other vegetation are prohibited.
-Improper garnish shall receive a score of one (1) on Appearance.
+If used it is limited to chopped, sliced, shredded or whole leaves of fresh green lettuce, curly parsley, flat leaf parsley, curly green kale and/or cilantro.
+PROHIBITED GARNISHES ARE lettuce cores and other vegetation, INCLUDING BUT NOT LIMITED TO endive, red tipped lettuce.
+"PROHIBITED" garnish shall receive a penalty score of one (1) on Appearance.

 15) The container shall not be marked in any way so as to make the container unique or identifiable.
 Aluminum foil, toothpicks, skewers, foreign material, and/or stuffing are prohibited in the container.
-Marked entries or containers with the above listed material will receive a one (1) in all criteria from all Judges.
+Marked entries or containers with the above listed material will receive a one (1) in all criteria from all Judges and disqualified.